mzylowski/mzylowski/README.md

 CV bases on sidebar template from https://github.com/jankapunkt/latexcv project

+#### Latest version
+Latest version of CV can be downloaded in releases section: https://github.com/mzylowski/resume/releases

 #### Working with source code and docker container
 Build the container (all required latex dependencies will be installed):